 When diving, cold is your worst enemy!

 Using the right thermal protection for the water temperature is essential.
-We’ve designed this wetsuit with five possible accessories, so you can use it in many different diving conditions.
+We’ve designed this diving suit with 5 possible accessories, so you can use it in many different diving conditions.
 Simply combine the pieces depending on the water temperature.

 Improve the suit’s thermal insulation with a hood, a neoprene top, a hooded top, a 1 mm under-shorty, or a 5.5 mm over-shorty.

-A diving wetsuit is the most common type on the market.
+This is the most common diving suit on the market.
 It’s designed to trap a thin layer of water around the body, which gradually warms up and creates a thermal buffer.

 Made of neoprene (a rubber polymer filled with air bubbles), these wetsuits are available in thicknesses of 0.5 to 7.5 mm.